May Stepping Stones to Gardening Success

-Remove the stems of spring bulbs that have already flowered.
+Snip the top of the stem of spring bulbs or remove the stems that have already flowered so the plant can send it's energy to the bulb for building it up for next year's flower.
 Continue to wait for the leaves to yellow and wither before removing.

 - Plant amaryllis bulbs that you’ve gotten for last winter’s holiday season outside.
 Either plant in a sunny location directly in the soil or bury the pot as well.
 Keep them well fed and watered during the growing season.